flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 It does not.

 A bounded integer variable can be represented in binary.
-If
+Variables with $u_j=0$ are fixed at zero and can be removed.
+For $u_j\ge1$, if

 $$
 0\le x_j\le u_j,